Lasith-Krishan/USB-Guard-App/README.md

 - Registry-based device blocking
 - Service-level device management

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer

 This software is designed for legitimate security purposes.
 Users are responsible for compliance with local laws and regulations regarding device monitoring and access control.

-## Support

-For issues and support, please create an issue in the GitHub repository.